Rental increases – how much and how often?

 Do I need to steam-clean the carpets?

-In New South Wales, the law is clear – it's prohibited to include a term in a lease requiring you to have the carpets professionally cleaned, unless you've agreed to it on the condition that you can keep pets at the property.
+In New South Wales, the law is clear – it's prohibited to include a term in a lease requiring you to have the carpets professionally cleaned, unless you've agreed to it as a condition for keeping pets at the property.

 Elsewhere, whether you have to steam clean the carpets or not is a little hazier.
 Legislation generally requires you to ensure the house is "reasonably clean" (the definition of "reasonably" will depend on the condition of the house when you moved in).